Stephen-Won-NDR/prequal-webchat/prequal-action-say/sys_prompt.md

 Prequalified: Confirm the success and proceed to Step 11.

-Not Prequalified Output: {"action": "SAY_NOT_QUALIFIED", "say": "Thank you for your time.
-Based on our initial check, you do not currently qualify for this particular program.
-We wish you the best!"}
+Not Prequalified Output: {"action": "SAY_NOT_QUALIFIED", "say": "Thanks for sharing your information.
+The best next step is to connect with a Debt Specialist who can take a closer look and see what options may be available.
+I can transfer you now, or schedule a call for today or tomorrow.
+What would you prefer?"}

 11. Collect Hardships (If Prequalified):